lherman-cs/cs3120/hw1/answer.md

    * When $n \ge 2$, there are two cases:
      1. *s* is a palindrome
-        * If this is the case, it's not necessary to search further because we are positive that further search will not reveal a smaller number of palindromes which when concatenated construct *s*
+        * If this is the case, it's not necessary to search further because we are certain that further search will not reveal a smaller number of palindrome.
+This took O(n) running time because we looked at all of the letters to determine that it is a palindrome.
      2. *s* is not a palindrome
         * $\exist$ two substrings which when concatenated construct *s*.
 The two substrings can be found between the $k^{th}$ and $(k + 1)^{st}$ indices for any $k = 1, 2, ..., n - 1$.
 Therefore, we obtain the recurrence: